Last Updated on January 27, 2023

 4. Be Honest With Yourself

 No one is judging you, so be honest with yourself.
 Marie Kondo will gently remind you to ask, “Does this item spark joy?”
 If that bundt pan brings you joy or adds value to your life, it’s a keeper even if you don’t see yourself using it in 6 months.
+I make a special coffee cake once a year, and it’s baked in a bundt pan.
+Even though the pan is not part of my daily routine, I will eventually use it.

 5. Storage Solutions